ViralTexts/vrt-clusters/clusters/Honea_Path_-_Transcriptions_of_newspaper_articles_of_interest.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-than money, character is worth more
-tlian anything else in this wide world
-I would rather have It said of me in
-my old age than to have a monu
-ruent of pure gold built over my dead
-body reaching from earth to heaven?
-I would rather have it said that &quot;they
-could And no occasion against him ex
-cept it he touching the law of his
-God.&quot; than to have all this world can
-give?Dwlght l Moody.

-JOSH ASHLEY LEADS MOB.
-After Traveling Scores of Mile* Over
-Muddy Iloads Kn raged Men Took
 Their Victim.
 Greenville, Oct.
 10.?In the depths
 of a forest six miles north of Green?